alexramos657/post-install-config/README.md

 <h1>osTicket - Post-Install Configuration</h1>

-This project outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+This project outlines the post-install configuration of the open-source help desk ticketing system osTicket.

 <h2>Environments and Technologies Used</h2>